 A superb base to explore Dublin’s numerous attractions, and Ireland’s legendary tourist venues outside the city.
-These 2 bedroom suites offer FREE WI-FI, flat screen TV, fully fitted kitchen, washer/dryer, microwave, fridge, dishwasher and reception desk both the Ballsbridge property, and its sister on Leeson Street pride themselves on the friendliness and efficiency of their reception staff, who will assist with your every inquiry with true, Irish ‘craic’.
+These 2 bedroom accommodations offer FREE WI-FI, flat screen TV, fully fitted kitchen, washer/dryer, microwave, fridge, and dishwasher.

 Dublin the capital of Ireland is famous for its easy going charm and cultural heritage.
 Dublin is also the capital of The Craic (pronounce ‘crack’), the art of life.
 Famous Dublin sons such as writers Oscar Wilde, James Joyce and Jonathan Swift had it, playwright Samuel Beckett had it, and so have more contemporary cultural ambassadors such as U2.
 The city is steeped in rich history, starting with the Vikings laying its first streets.
 Through the centuries, The Craic and an unruly artistic streak have helped shape Dublin into what it is now: A vibrant capital that moves at an easy going pace.